lawalsegun2025/campus_placement_predictor/README.md

 ## Motivation

+The Placement of students is one of the most important objective of an educational institution.
+Reputation and yearly admissions of an institution invariably depend on the placements it provides it students with.
+That is why all the institutions, arduously, strive to strengthen their placement department so as to improve their institution on a whole.
+Any assistance in this particular area will have a positive impact on an institution’s ability to place its students.
+This will always be helpful to both the students, as well as the institution.

 ## Problem Solving Steps
 1. Load the data into a dataframe
 2. Perform Data Preprocessing like handling missing values, feature creation etc.